aspnetboilerplate/aspnetboilerplate/src/Abp.EntityFrameworkCore/README.md

 - [x] Repositories
 - [x] Unit of work
 - [x] Single DbContext Transaction management
-- [ ] Log validation errors
-- [ ] Multiple connstring for same dbcontext
+- [x] Multiple connstring for same dbcontext
 - [ ] Multiple DbContext Transaction management

+NOT POSSIBLE TO IMPLEMENT:

+- Log validation errors - EF Core does not throw DbValidationException
-- [ ] Data filters (waiting for https://github.com/aspnet/EntityFramework/issues/626 and https://github.com/jcachat/EntityFramework.DynamicFilters/issues/48)
+- Data filters (waiting for https://github.com/aspnet/EntityFramework/issues/626 and https://github.com/jcachat/EntityFramework.DynamicFilters/issues/48) - No interceptors to implement it
-- [ ] DateTime Kind Normalization (while getting entities from database)
+- DateTime Kind Normalization (while getting entities from database) - No callback to implement it